 UPOWA lands 479 kWp roof-integrated solar contract for Lovell Partnerships at low carbon housing development in Telford

-• UPOWA has been chosen by Lovell Partnerships to deliver a roof-integrated solar and battery storage solution for Wild Walk at Donnington Wood Way, a new sustainable housing development in Telford
+UPOWA chosen by Lovell Partnerships to design and install roof-integrated solar and battery storage for Wild Walk in Telford

-• 18 x homes are being built to the Future Homes Standard, three years ahead of the Government’s target and will feature UPOWA Inline Solar panels paired with a UPOWA Home Battery
+18 affordable homes to be built to the Future Homes Standard, three years ahead of the Government’s target

 UPOWA has been selected by Lovell Partnerships to provide a 479 kWp roof-integrated solar solution for 233 x energy-efficient homes at Wild Walk, a mixed-tenure development in Telford.